kubevirt/user-guide/workloads/virtual-machines/expose-service.md

 ## Expose VirtualMachine as a ClusterIP service

-Expose the SSH port (22) of a VirtualMachine running on KubeVirt by creating a `ClusterIP service`.
+Expose the SSH port (22) of a VirtualMachine running on KubeVirt by creating a `ClusterIP` service.
 Here is an example of a ClusterIP service:

 ```yaml
 apiVersion: v1